NasalDaemon/Static-DI/docs/runtime-polymorphism.md

 By using `di::Adapt<StaticNode, InterfaceFacade>`, it is possible to adapt a static node that doesn't derive from `di::INode` or use virtual overrides, so that it can be hosted by a `di::Virtual`.
 The second template parameter is a facade, implementing the `Interface` required by the hosting `di::Virtual<Interface>`, which invokes the respective trait methods on the static node like a proxy.
 The static node, being static and having no knowledge of being dynamic, is not capable of swapping itself out, but the facade can swap the implementation of the `di::Virtual`, as it is a dynamic node.
 The static node can still call methods external to `di::Virtual` as per usual with no extra vtable lookup.

-With `di::Box<StaticNode, InFacade, OutFacade = void, OutInterfaces...>`, one adaps the given static node but also adapts all external dependencies behind another `OutFacade`, implementing `OutInterfaces...`.
+With `di::Box<StaticNode, InFacade, OutFacade = void, OutInterfaces...>`, one adapts the given static node but also adapts all external dependencies behind another `OutFacade`, implementing `OutInterfaces...`.
 This means that the static node must pay a virtual dispatch also in all its calls to its dependencies, which are entirely abstracted behind the `OutFacade`.
 Using `di::Box`, one can instantiate a completely isolated implementation of the interfaces from which `InFacade` derives, completely agnostic to the context of the hosting `di::Virtual`.

 ### Examples